-Ref ference Guidance, Illustrative Considerations and Example Procedures aptoro misstatement of the EER information is likely to arise do not, by themselves, provide evidence on which to base the assurance conclusion. • At the level of the EER subject matter information as a whole. , o , o , In some limited assurance engagements, practitioners may obtain an understanding sufficient to identify and assess the risks of material misstatement but are not required to do so unless required by specific HKSAEs.
+Referen ce Guidance, Illustrative Considerations and Example Procedures Chapter 3, 4, 5, 6 At the level of the EER subject matter information as a whole.
+In some limited assurance engagements, practitioners may obtain an understanding sufficient to identify and assess the risks of material misstatement but are not required to do so unless required by specific HKSAEs.
 The arrows below are examples of procedures across the range of limited assurance.
 The procedures needed to obtain meaningful assurance in the engagement circumstances may vary and may include, but are not limited to, those indicated in the arrows below.
-What is meaningful in a particular engagement is a professional judgment that depends on the engagement circumstances, including the information needs of intended users as a group, the criteria, and the underlying subject matter of the engagement (see also paragraphs A4-A7 of the Standard). per pra At the level of the type of misstatement that might arise for material aspects of the EER information (it may be useful to use assertions to consider the type of misstatement that might arise).
-It example, in addition to the procedures formed in the column to the left, the actitioner may discuss with management: How frequently water meters are calibrated and by whom, and how water from other sources is measured.
+What is meaningful in a particular engagement is a professional judgment that depends on the engagement circumstances, including the information needs of intended users as a group, the criteria, and the underlying subject matter of the engagement (see also paragraphs A4-A7 of the Standard).
+At the level of the type of misstatement that might arise for material aspects of the EER information (it may be useful to use assertions to consider the type of misstatement that might arise).
+For example, in addition to the procedures performed in the column to the left, the practitioner may discuss with management: How frequently water meters are calibrated and by whom, and how water from other sources is measured.
 Whether there are targets to be met (e.g., regulatory targets or internal performance targets that might provide an incentive to misstate the information).
-Whether or not the entity reports standard industry criteria; and how the entity's reported water consumption compares with that of similar entities in the industry.
-Th e practitioner may also: • Perform analytical procedures at a disaggregated level, and • Observe procedures being performed by personnel, or inspect documentation
+Whether or not the entity reports standard industry metrics using standard industry criteria; and how the entity's reported water consumption compares with that of similar entities in the industry.
+The practitioner may also: Perform analytical procedures at a disaggregated level, and Observe procedures being performed by personnel, or inspect documentation